Frontline Baddies Team

 Director of Services

-As Director of Client Services, I ensure client satisfaction, foster positive relationships, and also contribute to content creation and workshop support.
-What I love about frontline workers is being able to connect with people and create a sense of community and humanity.
+What I love about working frontline is being able to connect with people and create a sense of community and humanity.
 I strongly believe that the smallest interactions can have a lasting meaningful impact on the way we view the world and the way we treat ourselves and others.

 Dani Bodner